My Bikram Yoga Experience: About The 26 Poses

 9. Dead Body Pose

 This is the first exercise that was not done on our feet.
-It gave our bodies an opportunity to relax and returned our blood circulation to normal.
+It gave our bodies an opportunity to relax and return our blood circulation to normal.

 10. Cobra Pose

-One of the most familiar yoga poses improves menstrual symptoms like cramps and can also cures appetite loss.
+One of the most familiar yoga poses improves menstrual symptoms like cramps and can also cure appetite loss.

 11. Bow Pose